-- Round plastic shower curtain rings, which are fun either as a single ring to bat around, hide, or carry, or when linked together and hung in an enticing spot. - Plastic balls, with or without bells inside. - Ping-Pong balls and plastic practice golf balls with holes to help cats carry them.
-Try putting one in a dry bathtub, as the captive ball is much more fun than one that escapes under the sofa.
-You'll probably want to remove the balls from the bathtub before bedtime, or you may lose some sleep, as two o'clock in the morning seems to be a prime time for this game.

-- ❖ Paper bags with any handles removed.
-Paper bags are good for pouncing, hiding, and interactive play.
-Plastic bags are not a good idea, as many cats like to chew and ingest the plastic. - Sisal-wrapped toys which are very attractive to cats that tend to ignore soft toys. - Empty cardboard tubes from toilet paper and paper towels, made even more fun if you "unwind" a little cardboard to get them started.
+- Round plastic shower curtain rings are fun either as a single ring to bat around, hide, or carry, or when linked together and hung in an enticing spot. - Plastic balls, with or without bells inside. - Ping-Pong balls and plastic practice golf balls with holes to help cats carry them are a great time.
+Try putting one in a dry bathtub a captive ball is more fun than one that escapes under the sofa. - Paper bags with handles removed are good for pouncing, hiding, and interactive play.
+Plastic bags are not a good idea, as many cats like to chew and ingest the plastic. - Sisal-wrapped toys are very attractive to cats that tend to ignore soft toys. - Empty cardboard tubes from toilet paper and paper towels are made even more fun if you unwind a little cardboard to get them started.